palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 among these NP rows as numbers increase.
 In practice, the least significant bits of the timestamp will be used as the row number; we would thus store the value associated with the timestamps k, NP + k, 2NP + k and so on in the same row, for a given partition and value of k in the interval [0, NP).
-To disambiguate between these timestamps, we use different column keys - we can use a VAR_LONG encoding of the timestamp's offset relative to the base.
+To disambiguate between these timestamps, we use dynamic column keys - we can use a VAR_LONG encoding of the timestamp's offset relative to the base.

 More formally, for a given timestamp TS, we proceed as follows (where / denotes integer division):